artisticLogicMK/timelydiff/README.md

 ```

 ### Usage
-To use TimelyDiff, you need to require it in your JavaScript file:
+To use TimelyDiff, you need to import it in your JavaScript file:
 ```javascript
 import { timelydiff } from 'timelydiff';
 ```